osl-pocs/skdata/docs/installation.rst

 From sources
 ------------

-The sources for Jupyter Python Data Analisys can be downloaded from the `Github repo`_.
+The sources for scikit-data can be downloaded from the `Github repo`_.

 You can either clone the public repository: